We believe the best way to measure quality of care is by outcomes. Our unique approach includes:

 Bone Density Care

 The best way to care for serious hip injuries is to prevent them.
-Our doctors use an approach that combines education, increased bone density testing and medications to help prevent osteoporosis to keep our senior members happy, mobile, and thriving.
-We implemented a comprehensive program incorporating screening, assessment, treatment and education at all our Southern California medical centers.
-In 2012, we decreased hip fractures in Southern California by
+Our doctors combine education, increased bone density testing, and medications that help prevent osteoporosis to keep our senior members happy, mobile, and thriving.
+We implemented a comprehensive program incorporating screening, assessment, treatment, and education at all our Southern California medical centers.
+For members 60 and older, we decreased hip fractures in Southern California by 23% from 2009 to 2014.8

-In Southern California, we’re rated #1 in the nation among Medicare plans for osteoporosis management in women who had a fracture.10
+In the Mid-Atlantic States, we’re rated #1 in the nation among Medicare plans for osteoporosis management in women who had a fracture, and we’re #1 in every state we serve.9